TeamSHIRO/AKL/CONTRIBUTING.md

 ### Overview

 Git tags without `tag-` prefix are not allowed.
-Because it is reserved for release and other purpose.
+Because it is reserved for release and other purposes.

 #### Internal Contributors (!SHIRO Members)
 If you’re part of the !SHIRO GitHub organization and have the privilege to do so, you can work directly on the